 Applications are available at all locations.
 Bring a piece of identification with your name and current address printed on it (driver’s license or utility bill, for example).

 One large (capacity 50) meeting room and one smaller meeting room (capacity 25) are available.
-Both rooms include a sink and a small refrigerator.
+Both rooms include a sink.
 Apply for use through the office of the Library Director .

 Meeting Room Policy

 Overdue notifications will be made by a phone call from our automated phone system instead of a paper notice.
 Calls will be made from 10:00 a.m.-6:00 p.m., Monday-Thursday, and 10:00 a.m.-5:00 p.m., Friday, only.
 No nights.
 No holidays.
 No weekends.
 If you would prefer to receive your notices via e-mail, please call the Patron Services Department at (740) 387-0992, ext.
 708, with your valid e-mail address.